 - To be voting members of the Government, students must complete a leadership training session administered by Student Activities, and maintain a 2.0 cumulative average.

 Publicity materials posted on bulletin boards may be limited in size.
 Clubs wishing to use bulletin boards should see the Student Activities Office in ACC 208.
 The group or individual involved is responsible for taking down outdated material.

 Notices, flyers, signs, posters, etc., are not permitted on walls, doors, windows, etc. The placing of such material on vehicles parked in College parking areas is prohibited.
 Language, graphics, artwork, etc., on such materials are expected to conform to commonly accepted standards of good taste and morality.
-The College reserves the right to remove all materials in violation of or inconsistent with College policy, and the College will not knowingly allow to be posted any material that advertises an event or activity that is in violation of civil or criminal law.
+The College reserves the right to remove all materials in violation of or is inconsistent with College policy.
+The College will not knowingly allow any materials to be posted if it advertises an event or activity that is in violation of civil or criminal law.

 Student Co-Curricular Transcript